Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision

-The attention between the output token and the visual tokens can provide interpretable grounding signals already.
+Although being noisy, the attention between the output token and the visual tokens can provide interpretable grounding signals already.
 To further amplify the grounding signals and reduce the noise, we apply normalization across the whole output sequence:

 where $r$ is the output sequence length.